Proactive Lawyers Acting for Those Under Investigation

 If you are suspected of committing a criminal offence, you will be interviewed under caution by the police and/or other relevant authority, including:

-• Her Majesty’s Revenue and Customs (HMRC)
+- Her Majesty’s Revenue and Customs (HMRC)

-• The Department for Work and Pensions (DWP)
+- The Department for Work and Pensions (DWP)

-• The Financial Conduct Authority (FCA)
+- The Financial Conduct Authority (FCA)

-• Trading Standards
+- Trading Standards

-• The Environment Agency
+- The Environment Agency

 When asked to attend an interview by the police or another investigating body, it is essential that you immediately instruct an experienced police investigation solicitor to help you prepare.
 Thorough and comprehensive planning is key and could make all the difference to the outcome of your case.
-Our solicitors will be able to advise you on the best way to respond to questioning and whether we advise you to answer questions, submit a prepared statement setting out your case or to remain silent and answer ‘no comment’ to all questions, will be based on your individual circumstances and the specific complexities of your case.
+Our Criminal Investigation Solicitors will be able to advise you on the best way to respond to questioning and whether we advise you to answer questions, submit a prepared statement setting out your case or to remain silent and answer ‘no comment’ to all questions, will be based on your individual circumstances and the specific complexities of your case.

 Although these interviews do not always result in criminal charges, it is important to realise that you are still under caution, that the interview will be recorded and that it may be used to gather evidence that could form part of a prosecution against you.
 It is vital therefore that you take swift and immediate action to ensure that you have a capable and skilled legal representative advising you from the outset.

-What will happen after a criminal investigation interview?
+What happens after a police interview?

-• Communications such as texts and emails
+- Communications such as texts and emails

-• Online activity including social media
+- Online activity including social media

-• Any available CCTV footage
+- Any available CCTV footage

-• Medical notes
+- Medical notes

-• Supporting witnesses
+- Supporting witnesses

-• Chronology and timeline of events
+- Chronology and timeline of events

 This is an essential stage in the work that we carry out on your behalf with the aim of protecting you from prosecution.